opgabriel/opgabriel.github.io/_pages/about.md

 I am a PhD Student at the Computer Science Graduate Program of Universidade Federal de Minas Gerais (<a href='https://ppgcc.dcc.ufmg.br/en/'>PPGCC/UFMG</a>) in Belo Horizonte, Brazil.
 I obtained my MSc and BSc degrees in Computer Science from the same university in 2021 and 2018, respectively.

-I am currently a member of the <a href='http://www.labcsx.dcc.ufmg.br'>Laboratory of Interdisciplinary Computer Science (CS+X)</a> and my research is focused on data analysis on collaborative domains, such as music and social coding.
-My work experience and research interests in Computer Science have a strong emphasis on data science and social network analysis.
+I am currently a member of the <a href='http://www.labcsx.dcc.ufmg.br'>Laboratory of Interdisciplinary Computer Science (CS+X)</a> and I am working as a Data Scientist in the Analytical Capabilities Project (DCC/UFMG and GSI/MPMG).
+My research interests include data science, social computing, music information retrieval and complex networks.

 If you need, contact me at <b>gabrielpoliveira [at] dcc [dot] ufmg [dot] br</b>